This post may contain affiliate links.

 TOP INGREDIENTS TO AVOID…

 There is a saying “It’s all about the ingredients, the rest is just marketing”.
 Because this is an unregulated industry, marketing slogans can say just about anything.
 I like to read the first 5 ingredients as they are the most active ones, then read from the bottom up as that’s usually where the preservatives are.
 Check out these videos for quick overviews.
-These are some top ingredients the Campaign for Safe Cosmetics suggests avoiding.
+Below are some top ingredients the Campaign for Safe Cosmetics suggests avoiding.
 If you want to skip ahead, here are some safe and easy product swap ideas.

 Fragrance / Phthalates